VershimaKelvin/Explore/README.md

 ## Project Overview

 This is a country informative app built with flutter, it consumes an API from which data is gotten from, a list of country data with some information like population, capital, language, currency and other is displayed in the Country detail screen.
-The app supports both light and dark theme
+The app supports both light and dark theme, with multiple languages

 ## Getting Started 🚀